Find Out More

 UK Industry Endorsement

-The CTSP Register is endorsed by the British Security Industry Association (BSIA) and recognised industry bodies.
+The CTSP Register is endorsed by the British Security Industry Association (BSIA), the Security Systems and Alarms Inspection Board (SSAIB) and recognised industry bodies.
 This demonstrates a commitment to significantly drive the need for established professional standards in the field of technical security.

 Dubai’s Security Industry Regulatory Agency (SIRA) has also endorsed the CTSP Register which provides international recognition, particularly in the Middle East.